 The way we work, think, and play in groups and alone affects our personal success as well as the success of our schools, workplaces, and communities.
-As a Ph.D. or M.A. student, you’ll study the social and social developmental processes experienced across the lifespan, with a primary focus on processes during the years of schooling.
-You’ll apply what you learn to further the development of groups and organizations as well as individuals, particularly in educational and related settings.
+As a PhD or MA student, you’ll study the social and social developmental processes experienced across the lifespan, with a primary focus on processes during the years of schooling.
+You’ll conduct research that makes a difference, working with members of our diverse, local communities to help our neighbors succeed at school and work.

 A master's degree is not required to apply for the doctoral program.

 Join us for an info session on the psychological foundations of education MA and PhD on November 5 from 4 to 5 p.m., Central time.
 Learn more and register.